hewaged/NetCoreApi/RBA-Exchange-Rate-Service/README.md

 - [FluentAssertions](https://fluentassertions.com/)

 ## A number of future enhancements can be made to this solution.
 Below is a list just to name a few:
-- Add identity and auth
+- Add identity and authentication
 - Add persistence data storage
 - Add integration tests and more unit tests
 - Add load balancing